 Evonne Inia-Taufaga has over 17 years experience at the University.
 She has worked in various roles and departments across the University including in the Faculty of Business and Economics, Pacific TAFE and the Centre for Flexible Learning.
 Her interests include Early Childhood Education and philanthropy.

-Sujlesh joined the office as the Accreditation Project Coordinator in 2015.
+Sujlesh joined as Curriculum Review Coordinator in 2018 after serving as WSCUC Accreditation Project Coordinator since 2015.
 Prior to this, she was working in the Faculty of Science, Technology and Environment (FSTE) as the Accreditation Officer, focused on coordinating programme accreditation and reviews.
 She has a Masters degree in Chemistry and has been a tutor, laboratory supervisor and demonstrator with the School of Biological and Chemical Sciences (SBCS) in FSTE at USP.